jexuswebserver/jexus_docs/manager/tutorials/express-specific.rst

 ^^^^^^^^^^^^^^^^^
-Though IIS Express uses the same format of configuration file ( ``applicationHost.config``), and each web sites has an application pool assigned, it does not support application pool at all.
+Though IIS Express uses the same format of configuration file ( ``applicationHost.config``), and each web sites has an application pool assigned, it does not support true application pool at all.
 Every time an IIS Express instance is launched, it always uses the current user's credentials, and ignore the identity setting in ``applicationHost.config``.